clux/facemaulers/recaps/115-velddrinnsshark.md

 TODO:
 - zhurkwood somewhere
-- book, again, put on some of the women there to loot, or elsewhere
 - combat plan; inquisitor has truesight, insect plague, harm, but what does he summon?
 - shadowdragon ? sorrowsword: https://www.dndbeyond.com/posts/268-sorrowsworn-are-the-shadowfells-most-despair
 - irae drop by?